XieLipeng0830/OpenJudge/docs/get_started/core_concepts.md

 Based on your evaluation purpose, you can choose the appropriate assessment approach:

-- **Code-based graders**: For objective, quantitative evaluations using the [FunctionGrader](../../rm_gallery/core/graders/function_grader.py), these graders use predefined functions or algorithms to compute scores.
-These graders are deterministic and fast, ideal for metrics like exact match, format validation, or simple rule-based checks.
+- **Code-Based graders**: For objective, quantitative evaluations using the [FunctionGrader](../../rm_gallery/core/graders/function_grader.py), these graders use predefined functions or algorithms to compute scores.
+These graders are deterministic and fast, ideal for metrics like exact match, format validation, or simple checks.
 This approach is best suited for quantitative analysis where you need consistent, reproducible results based on mathematical or logical operations.

 ```
 # A simple function grader that checks if response contains reference answer